 - through infiltration, a process by which outdoor air flows into the house through openings, joints and cracks in walls, floors and ceilings, and around windows and doors.

-Cleaning for Health can improve indoor air quality, learn more in this video.
+Cleaning for Health can improve indoor air quality, learn more here.